ekundayo-stack/ekundayo-data-portfolio/projects/wine_dataset_classification/README.md

 XGBoost	97.22%
 LightGBM	100%

-The perfect accuracy suggested likely overfitting, motivating further investigation.
+The perfect accuracy suggested likely overfitting (this could be due to the small dataset in respect to LightGBM), motivating further investigation.

 ## ⚙️ Hyperparameter Tuning (LightGBM)